 The Statewide CASE Team reviewed 103 buildings that installed an electric HVAC system from data provided by stakeholders.
-Most of the buildings (49) had individual single zone ducted heat pump (SZHP) system in the residential units.
+Most of the buildings (49) had individual SZHP systems in the residential units.
 Other HVAC systems included ductless heat pump systems, water source heat pumps, packaged terminal heat pumps (PTHP), electric baseboard heating, electric resistance heating, and variable refrigerant flow (VRF) systems.
 Figure 1 shows the HVAC systems as a function of the number of stories in a building.
 Ducted air source heat pump systems are most common for most of the number of stories.
 The electric resistance heating was installed only in affordable housing projects where cooling was not installed.